Electric-truck maker Lordstown's CEO, CFO resign, shares slump | Business

 Burns is Lordstown's largest shareholder with a stake of more than 26%, according to Refinitiv data.
 Lordstown acknowledged it had overstated the quality of pre-orders for the company's electric trucks, but rejected as false Hindenburg's accusations it had overstated the viability of its technology and misled investors about production plans.

 Lordstown acknowledged it had overstated the quality of pre-orders for the company's electric trucks, but rejected as false Hindenburg's accusations it had overstated the viability of its technology and misled investors about production plans.
+Goldman Sachs, which advised the blank-check company that merged with Lordstown last fall and helped put together the deal's financing, declined to comment.
 When it announced its deal to go public through a reverse merger last August, Lordstown said it had pre-orders for its Endurance pickup truck worth about $1.4 billion.
 After Hindenburg accused the company of misleading investors on the pre-orders, Lordstown said they were non-binding and has since said it has no binding orders.

 The company named lead independent director, Angela Strand, as executive chairwoman to oversee the firm's transition until the appointment of a permanent CEO.
 She will take part in a media appearance Lordstown had scheduled for Burns and other executives on Tuesday.
 "We remain committed to delivering on our production and commercialization objectives," Strand said in a statement.
 Lordstown did not make Strand available for an interview.